Clinically-Informed Modeling for Pediatric Brain Tumor Classification from Whole-Slide Histopathology Images: Acknowledgment

 \section{Acknowledgment}

 This work was supported by the NSF AI Institute for Foundations of Machine Learning.
 The experiments were conducted on the Vista GPU cluster through the Center for Generative AI (CGAI) and the Texas Advanced Computing Center (TACC) at The University of Texas at Austin.
+This research was also partially funded by the National Institutes of Health (NIH) under award 1R01EB03710101.
+The views and conclusions contained in this document are those of the authors and should not be interpreted as representing the official policies, either expressed or implied, of the NIH.